internetofwater/Western-Water-Datahub/README.md

 ## Getting Started

-In both production and development, the server can be accessed at `http://localhost:5005`
+In both development and containerized deployments, the server can be accessed at `http://localhost:5005`

 ### Local Development